quicwg/base-drafts/draft-ietf-quic-transport.md

 ECN validation involves the following checks:

-* If this ACK frame newly acknowledges a packet that the endpoint sent with either ECT(0) or ECT(1) codepoints set, ECN feedback MUST be present in the ACK frame.
+* If this ACK frame newly acknowledges a packet that the endpoint sent with either ECT(0) or ECT(1) codepoints set, ECN validation fails if ECN counts are not present in the ACK frame.
 This step protects against both a network element that zeroes out ECN bits and a peer that is unable to access ECN markings, since the peer could respond without ECN feedback in either case.

-* For validation to succeed, the sum of the increases to ECT(0), ECT(1), and CE counts in the ACK frame MUST be at least the number of newly acknowledged packets that were sent with an ECT codepoint.
+* ECN validation fails if the sum of the increases to ECT(0), ECT(1), and CE counts in the ACK frame are less than the number of newly acknowledged packets that were sent with an ECT codepoint.
 This step detects any network remarking from ECT(0), ECT(1), or CE codepoints to Not-ECT.

-* Any increase in either ECT(0) or ECT(1) counts, plus any increase in the CE count, MUST NOT exceed the number of packets sent with the corresponding ECT codepoint that are newly acknowledged in this ACK frame.
+* ECN validation fails if any increase in either ECT(0) or ECT(1) counts, plus any increase in the CE count, exceeds the number of packets sent with the corresponding ECT codepoint that are newly acknowledged in this ACK frame.
   This step detects any erroneous network remarking from ECT(0) to ECT(1) (or vice versa).

 Processing ECN counts out of order can result in validation failure.
 An endpoint SHOULD NOT perform this validation if this ACK frame does not advance